utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-custom-governance-functions.md

 ## Adding a custom function

 You can add custom governance functions to use in your custom API Governance rules.
 Postman provides you with a boilerplate function to help you start writing your custom governance function.
-You must write custom functions in JavaScript using CommonJS syntax.
+You must write custom functions in JavaScript using ES6 syntax and CommonJS syntax.

 1. Go to the [Postman home screen](https://go.postman.co/), and then select **API Governance** from the team information pane.
 1. Select the **Rule Library** tab, and then select the **Functions** tab.